Get support

 Brain donation isn't something that many people think about or know about, and some find it hard to consider.
 But others see it as a way to make a difference for those in the future, and loved ones can find this a comforting thought.

-Giving researchers access to brain tissue helps them develop new and better treatments, find a cure faster and prevent other families being affected in the same way.
+If you give researchers access to your brain tissue, it can help their work.
+They might use it to develop new and better treatments, find a cure faster and prevent other families being affected in the same way.

 It’s recommended that in all cases of donation, you let your loved ones know of your wishes.